Velocidex/velociraptor-docs/content/vql_reference/windows/_index.md

 ## authenticode
 <span class='vql_type pull-right'>Function</span>

-This plugin uses the Windows API to extract authenticode signature details from PE files.
+This plugin parses authenticode information from PE files.

-Since we use the windows API this can only work with the "file" accessor.
+On windows, the plugin will also use the windows API to determine if the binary is trusted by the system.